DIY Fairy Garden Houses

 I wasn’t totally sure how to finish the top (ridge cap) off, because of the wonky-ness of the birch bark… so I made a “ridge cap” out of two popsicle sticks and glued tiny pieces to the sides.
 I’m pretty happy with the way it turned out!

-Build the door and “install” it!
+Build the door and “install” it to complete your DIY fairy house!

 I just used the tin snips to trim some popsicle sticks into a “door” shape and glue them together.